Field theories of active particle systems and their entropy production: #1

-\seclabel{N_interacting_indistinguishable_particles} In the following, we generalise the result in \Eref{entropy_production_indistinguishableN_as_density_independent2_final} to interacting, indistinguishable particles.
+\toasubsubsection{\texorpdfstring{$N$}{N} pairwise interacting, indistinguishable particles} \seclabel{N_interacting_indistinguishable_particles} In the following, we generalise the result in \Eref{entropy_production_indistinguishableN_as_density_independent2_final} to interacting, indistinguishable particles.
 In the case of interaction, neither density nor propagator factorise.
 However, just as in the discussion of interacting distinguishable particles, the propagator can still be expanded systematically, very much along the same lines as \Eref{Npropagators_distinguishable_interaction_diagrams}, with the added benefit of having to draw only on \emph{one} type of interaction,

 which is, similar to $g$ and $f$, \Erefs{g_the_same} and \eref{f_the_same}, the same function $h$ for any two particles with positions as indicated.
 Using the propagator in \Eref{Npropagators_distinguishable_with_interaction} as the starting point, we may write